Story & Art: Seth Tobocman, Inks: Jordan Worley

 About 100 supporters came out to the first trial date at the William J. Nealon Federal Building to see if the Department of Corrections (DOC) will be required to provide a new direct-acting, anti-viral medication to Mumia Abu-Jamal, who’s untreated Hepatitis C has spun into an onslaught of “side effects” including diabetes and severe psoriasis.
 What makes this bigger than Mumia are the 10,000 other prisoners in the Pennsylvania prison system awaiting the same fate (and countless others across the country).

-- Oh You Meant Like, Justice in a “Justice System”
+- Oh You Meant Like, “Justice” in a “Justice System”

 Most of us hope to never have to sit in a court room but seeing the court process at work for yourself is a priceless experience.
 So far, Federal Court Judge Robert Mariani is doing something a lot of us don’t usually see, he’s judging the case and not Mumia’s humanity.
-This came in handy during the handful of “over-ruled” (aka “GTFOH” and “ain’t nobody got for that’s”) he handed out to lawyers failing to make a strong case against Mumia.
+This came in handy during the handful of “over-ruled” (aka “GTFOH” and “ain’t nobody got time for that’s”) he handed out to lawyers failing to make a strong case against Mumia.
 In fact the defense for the DOC looked very weak on Day 1 (you can tell them I said it), and the color-commentary in the extra courtroom for the public echoed that.

 - Women Still Run the World…

 “Our persuasion can build a nation,” and once again women (of all colors) were present, accounted for, and heading up a lot of the efforts at the Scranton Stand.
 From the legendary Pam Africa and Suzanne Ross bringing the Philly and New York crews together to the many announcements of upcoming rallies (for everything from Manhattan jewelry stores with questionably political profits, to Donald Trump, to political prisoners still down like Oscar López Rivera and Leonard Peltier), to taking the witness stand, to assisting the elderly and disabled, to morale boosting—the ladies were (as usual) everywhere on the front lines.

-- Pharmaceutical Companies Still Winning…
+- Big Pharma Still Winning…

 One of the biggest “pin to top” facts is Mumia being told he’s “too healthy” to get the new anti-viral HCV medicine and that it’s “too expensive.”
-WELP, the latter is not complete bullshit—but kinda still is…and here’s why.
+WELP, the latter is not complete bull$hit—but kinda still is…and here’s why.
 The reported 95% success-rated pill that would replace an entourage of unsuccessful treatments for non-prisoners and prisoners like Mumia—in theory also saving the DOC money and time, is a reported $1,000+ PER PILL by Gilead Sciences.

 - When You’re In the Right, (and on the Mic), Relax

-Mumia Abu-Jamal is known around the world for being real, intelligent, and articulate along with his unique iron-clad voice you’ll recognize immediately.
+Mumia Abu-Jamal is known by supporters around the world for being real, intelligent, and articulate with a unique iron-clad voice you’ll recognize immediately.
 He’s consistently been a writer, journalist, and activist for justice before and during the 30+ years he’s been imprisoned.
-Many will attest to his “unfuckwitable” spirit above all.
+Many will attest to his “unf*ckwitable” spirit above all.
 One of the greatest lessons anyone can learn whether we agree with him or not, is his composure and approach to standing up for himself, especially in a court of law.
 Mumia spoke clearly, knowledgeably, and carefully during his testimony.

 - The Greatest Ingredient in a Revolution is Still, Love.

-Grassroots organizing begs two things and while one doesn’t always come together, the other is always, always, necessary.
+Grassroots organizing needs two things and while one doesn’t always come together, the other is always, always, necessary.
 The first was already said-organization!
 Nothing can ruin a revolutionary experience or its results more than a poor game plan going in and/or a lack of leadership and collective know-how in handling spontaneous situations.
 The other underrated and overlooked item is the one thing Ché Guevara said every true* revolutionary is fueled by: love.